No. 14 Squadron RAF: Interwar years (1920–1938)

-World War II
+Second World War (1939–1945)

-When World War II broke out the squadron was transferred to Egypt but soon returned to Amman.
-In May 1940, with the likelihood of war between Britain and Italy increasing rapidly, 14 Squadron was ordered to move to Port Sudan to reinforce the weak RAF forces in East Africa facing Italian forces in Ethiopia and Eritrea.
-On 10 June, Italy declared war on Britain and France, and on the night of 11/12 June 14 Squadron flew its first offensive mission of the Second World War, when nine Wellesleys bombed fuel storage tanks and the airfield at Massawa.
-It lost its first Wellesley to Italian defences on 14 June during a second raid against Massawa.
-The squadron received a single Supermarine Walrus from 47 Squadron which was used for patrols over the Red Sea in July 1940, while the squadron's Wellesleys continued bombing missions against Italian targets.
-The Squadron started to receive twin-engined Bristol Blenheims in September that year, flying its first Blenheim mission on 20 September, and flying its final Wellesley sortie on 20 November.
+At the outbreak of Second World War the squadron was transferred to Egypt but soon returned to Amman.
+In May 1940, with the likelihood of war between Britain and Italy increasing rapidly, No. 14 Squadron was ordered to move to Port Sudan to reinforce the weak RAF forces in East Africa facing Italian forces in Ethiopia and Eritrea.
+On 10 June, Italy declared war on Britain and France, and on the night of 11–12 June No. 14 Squadron flew its first offensive mission of the Second World War, when nine Wellesleys bombed fuel storage tanks and the airfield at Massawa in Eritrea.
+The squadron lost its first Wellesley to Italian defences on 14 June during a second raid against Massawa.
+The squadron received a single Supermarine Walrus from No. 47 Squadron which was used for patrols over the Red Sea in July 1940, while the squadron's Wellesleys continued bombing missions against Italian targets.

+The squadron started to receive twin-engined Bristol Blenheims in September that year, flying its first Blenheim mission on 20 September, and flying its final Wellesley sortie on 20 November.
 In March 1941 it carried out bombing raids in support of the assault on Keren.

 In April 1941, following the liberation of Addis Ababa, the squadron was sent to Egypt for operations over the Western Desert.
 The squadron was deployed in support of Operation Brevity on 15–16 May 1941, an unsuccessful British offensive, and carried out attacks on German and Italian motor transport, with five Blenheims being shot down by Messerschmitt Bf 109 fighters of III Gruppe, Jagdgeschwader 27 while carrying out strafing attacks along the Tobruk–Capuzzo road on 21 May.
 The squadron flew attacks against Maleme Airfield on 25 and 27 May during the Battle of Crete, and in June, flew in support of Operation Battleaxe, another unsuccessful British offensive in the Western Desert.
 On 7 July 1941, the squadron withdrew from the Western Desert, being based in Palestine and Iraq until it returned to Egypt in November 1941.